-ECHA regularly assesses the substances from the Candidate List to decide which ones should be included in the Authorisation List as a priority.
-This prioritisation is primarily based on the information in the registration dossiers on uses and volumes of the substance in the scope of authorisation.
-Therefore, registrants are encouraged to keep their registration dossiers up to date.
+ECHA regularly assesses the substances from the Candidate List to determine which ones should be included in the Authorisation List as a priority.
+The prioritisation is based on information on the intrinsic properties, wide dispersive use or high volumes that fall within the scope of the authorisation requirement.
+ECHA launches a three months consultation as part of the process.

-- Recommendation for inclusion in the Authorisation List under the Regulations section
+- Recommendations for inclusion in the Authorisation List

 - Authorisation List